adragott/Project_Learn_Rust/embedded/README.md

  - Board Crate
 I'm going to start off by saying I hate readily available BSPs (Board Support Packages), which is essentially the equivalent of a Board Crate in rust.
 The problem with these packages is that they almost always require non-portable code, and a bunch of stuff needs to be redone between projects.
 Sure, they're more accessible, but they encourage writing non-portable code and they're usually nailed down to a specific manufacturer or mcu family.
 I don't like these.
 I will do my best to avoid them.

+# Generating a Project -- No Bullshit

+The thing the rust book fails to do is train a developer on how to USE the wonderful tools they've provided.
+They give great pre-generated examples.
+Let's actually make a project and push it to a board from scratch.
+I'm going to use the stm32l432kc (nucleo 32) for this part.

+Make sure you've installed everything.

+## INSTALLATION SECTION

+ -- empty for now

+## Make a project